oresat/oresat-c3-software/README.md

     Pythonic drivers used by project.
 All drivers can mock hardware it's for.
   - `protocols/`: Anything dealing with packing or unpacking beacon and EDL packets.
-  - `resources/`: OLAF resources, the "glue" between protocol, drivers, and/or subsystems with the CANopen node.
+  - `services/`: OLAF services, the "glue" between protocol, drivers, and/or subsystems with the CANopen node with a dedicated thread.
   - `subsystems/`: Anything dealing with the subsystems of the C3 other than the CAN bus.
   - `templates/`: The [Flask]-based templates to add OLAF's REST API to be used